-Deep in the heart of Greece at the north western edge of the rich Thessalian plain, is a place of mystical awe and medieval mystery.
+Deep in the heart of Greece, at the north western edge of the fertile Thessalian plain, is a place of mystical awe and medieval mystery.
 Meteora is the plural of a Greek adjective meaning “hovering above ground.”

-This word perfectly describes a number of monasteries that are built on monumental monoliths made of dark grey sandstone—some of them five hundred meters high.
+This word perfectly describes a number of monasteries that are built on the top of monumental monoliths made of dark grey sandstone, some of them five hundred meters high.

 It all started at the end of the first millennium when the first hermits arrived on nearby caves and soon after created the first sketes (small monastic communities).
-Later they turned into bigger monastic communes which built the first monasteries.
+Later, they turned into bigger monastic communes, and its then when the first monasteries were build.
 It is indicative that the monastery of Holy Trinity took around seventy years to be completed.

-Initially the monks wedged beams into the rock and connected them with scaffolds.
-That was the only way for people and materials to reach the top.
-An extremely risky business.
-Later they were replaced with nets and baskets that were pulled to the top with a rope.
+Initially, the monks wedged beams into the rock and connected them with scaffolds.
+That was the only way for people and materials to reach the top; an extremely risky business.
+Later, they were replaced with nets and baskets that the monks pulled up with a rope.
 Still, a leap of faith was needed.
-According to the legend, monks didn’t replace the rope until God decided that the time had come, both for the monk in the basket and the rope.
+According to the legend, the monks didn’t replace the rope until God decided that the time had come, both for the monk in the basket and the rope.

-From a total of twenty four monasteries when monasticism was at its peak (15th century).
-Today only six remain.
+Today, from a total of twenty four monasteries, when monasticism was at its peak (15th century), only six remain.
 Among them the monastery of Transfiguration on top of “platis lithos” (wide rock) which a monk first named, “Great Meteoron.”

 Normally we would use the trails to reach the monasteries but coming straight from a 100km hike in Zagori we decided to go around by car leaving the trails for another time.
-We arrived mid–afternoon in Kastraki—a small settlement at the base of Meteora.
-After checking in we left immediately for the gigantic formations which stood impressive above the little village.
-An hour later, after driving around and stopping here and there to shoot some photos, I decided that the best place to set my camera for the sunset was outside Varlaam pointing south to Rousanou monastery and the city of Kalambaka far away in the background.
+We arrived mid–afternoon in Kastraki—a small settlement just outside Meteora.
+The gigantic formations stood impressive above the little village, their long shadows covering the fields like mourning veils .
+There was still time to catch the sunset so we left immediately.
+One of the best places to set a camera is outside Varlaam pointing south to Rousanou monastery with the city of Kalambaka far away in the background.
 I wasn’t disappointed.
 As the sun went down, the light turned warmer by the minute and its strong contrast got mild.
 It was all you could hope for, a true golden hour.

-In the morning we decided to visit the Great Meteoro since it is the biggest of them all and has some very interesting historical exhibitions including one for the Greek revolution and the resistance in WWII.
-Now, for people who want to visit the monastery for religious reasons there may be a slight disappointment.
-There were numerous buses outside the monastery and hundreds of tourists flooding it.
+In the morning, we decided to visit the Great Meteoro, the biggest monastery of them all.
+It had some very interesting historical exhibitions including one for the Greek revolution and the resistance in WWII.
+Now, for people who want to visit the monastery for religious reasons, there may be a slight disappointment.
+There were numerous buses outside, and a flood of tourists waiting to get in.
 Basically the whole experience is more museum-like than religious.
 As for monks, I didn’t see any.
 Obviously they were isolated in the forbidden areas of the monastery.

-The Great Meteoro is renovated and all the structures are in excellent condition.
-Because Meteora monasteries were so isolated, they were also used for safekeeping many valuables like old books and several relics.
+The Great Meteoro is renovated and all its structures are in excellent condition.
+The monasteries of Meteora were so isolated that were also used for safekeeping many valuables like old books and several relics.

-Meteora is one of the most interesting Unesco Heritage sites and undoubtedly worth a visit by anyone who plans to travel in the Greek mainland.
-An ultimate photographic destination all year round.
-It is not very big so a day or two will be enough to explore most of it, but the spell it casts on the traveler will last for years.
+Meteora is one of the most interesting Unesco Heritage sites and undoubtedly worth a visit by anyone who plans to travel around the Greek mainland.
+An ultimate photographic destination, all year round.
+It is not very big, a day or two will be enough to explore most of it, but the spell it casts on the traveler will last for years.
 I would like to go again, this time to hike some trails and perhaps try rock climbing.